Popular Baby Names

 101 Most Popular Surnames downloadable charts: JPG and PDF

-There are over 100,000 Japanese last names used in Japan today.
+It is estimated that there are around 150,000 Japanese last names used in Japan today.

 History of Japanese Last Names